The ATP Marrakech (Grand Prix Hassan II) is an outdoor clay court tennis tournament on the ATP Tour that is held in Marrakech, Morocco.

 Schedule

-Below is the expected schedule for the 2023 tournament, with the singles final being played on Sunday, the 9th of April 2023.
+Below is the expected schedule for the 2024 tournament in Marrakech, with the finals being played on Sunday, the 7th of April 2024.

 Date | Round |